There’s no need to break the bank in this expensive city – Check out our list of the best free things to do in Melbourne!

 The Best Free Things To Do In Melbourne

 The beaches are world famous, as are the National Galleries, certain markets, parks, and of course the Yarra River, to name a few.
+With all these fun attractions, it’s quite easy to enjoy Melbourne for free.

 Below you can find a list of some of the best free things to do in Melbourne.